MartinYeung5/AIStarknet-anti-fraud/README.md

 ## What's next for
 1. Tool/plugin for web3 wallet
 * It aims to help user can use our serveic anywhere

-2. Tool/plugin for web browser
-* It aims to help user can use our serveic anywhere